Apoll011/Alex/README.md

 ## Acknowledgements
 - Based on the ELIZA psychological chatbot implementation in Python
-- Uses AlexBaseServer for core functionality
+- Uses AlexBaseAPI for core functionality

 ## Contributing